Eugene O'Neill

 Cast: Cacá Amaral, Roberto Leite, André Luis Lima, Bruno Feldman, Uryas de Garcia, Fernão Lacerda, Reinaldo Taunay, Ari Cegatto, Fausto Filho, Igor Constantinov, José Jesus, Rodrigo Juan, Rodney Monteiro, Will Prado, Wilson Rebello, Yoram Blaschkauer, Roberto Fernandes, Alex Del Claro, Alexsandro Santos, Fritz Gianvito, Gildo Fontolan, João Carlos Luz, Jorge Campos, Pedro Canovas, Reginaldo Costa,Wagner Menegare, William Costa Lima, Thiago Tomasi

-In the audiovisual versions of Companhia Triptal’s plays Bound East for Cardiff and In the Zone, we did not want simply to film the acting performance.
-Specially in Cardiff, we tried to “walk” the camera into the stage, integrated into the scenery and take part of the action, a language dialogue between theater and video .
+In the audiovisual versions of the plays, says Garolli, we did not want simply to film the acting performance.
+Specially in Cardiff, we tried to "walk" the camera into the stage, integrated into the scenery and take part of the action, a language dialogue between theater and video.
 There was no change in the actors interpretation or its original play format.